jondowson/pod/README.md

 A work in progress !!

 ## About?
-Duplicate a template and in it configure cluster settings + software versions.
-Then reference the config file in the 'setup_dse.sh' script before running it.
+From duplicated templates, define a servers json defintion file + a cluster_settings file.
+Then launch pod, passing in these two files as parameters.
-This will untar all the software and configure all the files as per your configuration file.
+Pod will distribute, untar and configure all the software to each server in your json defintion.
 Out of the box - this will create a folder on your desktop with all the unpacked software, data and log folders.
+You can specify other locations to install software,logs etc when defining your server json and cluster_settings.

-Create multiple config files for multiple setups (different versions/settings).
+With pod you can easily create multiple config files for multiple setups (different versions/settings).

 ## How?